ADM36/nba_pistons_proj/README.md

 ### 2006 – 07
-Team	Offensive Points	Defensive Points	Total Points Dallas Mavericks	5	12	17
+**Team	Offensive Points,	Defensive Points,	Total Points**

+Dallas Mavericks	5,	12,	17

-**San Antonio Spurs	4	11	15
+***San Antonio Spurs	4,	11,	15**

-Chicago Bulls	5	4	9
+Chicago Bulls	5,	4,	9

-Phoenix Suns	10	-1	9
+Phoenix Suns	10,	-1,	9

-Detroit Pistons	2	6	8
+Detroit Pistons	2,	6,	8

-*Cleveland Cavaliers	1	6	7
+*_Cleveland Cavaliers	1,	6,	7_

-Miami Heat	-4	2	-2
+Miami Heat	-4,	2,	-2

 WHAT HAPPENED?
 Detroit lead the Eastern Conference Finals 2-0 before Daniel "Boobie" Gibson played Robin to Lebron James's Batman and won the next four games to welcome James to his first NBA Finals appearance.
 The Pistons also had a worse overall rating that year, especially on defense, which could be attributed to this being the first year the team was without 4-time Defensive Player of the Year, Ben Wallace.
 San Antonio went on to sweep the Cavs, so I don't think the Pistons would have fared much better considering the completeness numbers from the Spurs that year.